art4711/avlgen/README.md

 I have not seen any benchmark in the past 10-15 years where a good implementation of AVL isn't the same or faster than RB.
 None.
-I'm happy to be proved wrong.
+I'm happy to be proven wrong.

 I suspect this is because AVL trees are always shallower than RB trees.
 So the extra cost of more rebalancing is paid off, with